eferraris/mockirke/README.md

 # mockirke

-Brings up a mocked RestAPI, from a simple configuration file
+Brings up a mocked RESTful API, from a simple configuration file

     $HOME/mapping.json
     [